Office: Administration Building, Room 434-C

 Ph.D., Bowling Green State University; M.A., University of Rhode Island; B.A., Roger Williams University

-I joined the English Department at Emmanuel College as an Assistant Professor with an emphasis in Media and Communication.
+I joined the English Department at Emmanuel College as an Assistant Professor in Communication and Media Studies.
 I received a BA in Communications from Roger Williams University, an MA in Communication Studies from the University of Rhode Island, and a PhD in Media and Communication from Bowling Green State University.

 I love the energy that students bring into the classroom.
 It is clear that Emmanuel students are eager to learn and possess a contagious level of intellectual curiosity.
 I consistently find myself leaving the classroom feeling inspired.